 Caring For The Older Dog

-Veterinary medicine like its human equivalent, especially in the area of geriatrics.
-Has made enormous advances which have seen dog’s life expectancy rise dramatically since the 1970s.
+Life Expectancy: Veterinary medicine like its human equivalent, especially in the area of geriatrics has made enormous advances, which have seen dog’s life expectancy rise dramatically since the 1970s.

 Numerous surveys have found that many pet owners are not aware when their pet will become a senior citizen, after all, they do not get a pension or a bus pass to mark this important transition.

 Therefore, the correct times to look at changes in lifestyle, food, and supplements that may help your dogs live far longer and happier, may be sadly disregarded.

 Let’s initially look at how to age a dog in real terms.
 The old chestnut that states one dog year to every seven human years is one of many old wives tales that are often wrong.